ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### ROW_MOVEMENT

-This indicates whether it is allowed for records that have been updated to be moved to other partitions upon the update.
+This indicates whether it is permissible for records that have been updated to be moved to other partitions when the value of a partition key column is updated.

-- T: Allowed
+- T: movement of updated records between partition is permitted
-- F: Not allowed
+- F: movement of updated records between partition is forbidden

 #### Reference Tables